chadpierce/hackthebox/lame/lame-writeup.md

 smbclient.py lame
 ```

 I found some shares but nothing really very interesting on them.
-I also ran "enum4linux" on the box but didn't really make it to going through the results because while it was running I moved on to just doing a bit of research and just did a search on "exploit open smb share".
+I also ran "enum4linux" on the box but didn't really make it to going through the results because while it was running I moved on to just doing a bit of research and searched "exploit open smb share".
 I came across this site:
 https://resources.infosecinstitute.com/hacking-and-gaining-access-to-linux-by-exploiting-samba-service/#gref

-I ran through the Metasploit enumeration and was kinda shocked when a shell just popped.
+I ran through the Metasploit commands and was kinda shocked when a shell just popped.

 I ran through the following: